-Beginning 2017 both Motor City and the Michigan Championship will use the exact same venue and courses.
-In the past we were asked to change the venue.
-We will also always follow 2 weeks after the Grand Prix.
-In previous years we were one week.
-So this will push the event further into June, but ensure the entire Grand Prix set is vacated the venue we use.
-We will be utilizing Shelter 1 area, which is located directly behind the clock / flag pole when you come on the island.
+Both Motor City and the Michigan Championship will use the exact same venue and courses.
+For Motor City we will always follow 2 weeks after the Grand Prix ensuring the island is clean and the Grand Prix production has vacated.
+The new home for the event is Shelter 1 area, which is located directly behind the flower clock / flag pole when you come on the island.

 - Custom event shirt

 - Custom latex swim cap

 - Professional chip timing with results available online

 - Awards to top three in each age group

 - Great sponsor supplied raffle and awards ceremony following the last finisher.

 For an extra $35 select the PURPLE option at the registration process.
 You will have until 2 weeks before the event to add this to your registration as well.
 To plan for each Purple event this will close 2 weeks prior to each purple event.
 Exclusive PURPLE Tent for those registered will be set privately adjacent to the post race area.